-I'm a fourth year doctoral candidate at the MIT Operations Research Center.
+I am a fifth year doctoral candidate at the MIT Operations Research Center.
 My primary research interests are optimization under uncertainty, the intersection of machine learning and optimization, and software tools for optimization.

 I have created and contributed to many open source projects, many relating to the Julia programming language.
 I'm a co-founder of the JuliaOpt organization, which aims to make Julia the language of choice for optimization.
-Examples include JuMP, an algebraic modeling language for optimization, and JuMPeR, an extension of JuMP for robust optimization.
+My main contributions are JuMP, an algebraic modeling language for optimization, and JuMPeR, an extension of JuMP for robust optimization.
 I lead and maintain the Julia package ecosystem testing infrastructure.

-I've previously worked as a quantitative analyst at Google (developed new algorithms for the search engine, tested by mashing some big data), and in various engineering and analyst intern roles in New Zealand.
-I obtained my undergraduate degree in engineering from the University of Auckland.
+I previously worked as a quantitative analyst at G o o g l e (intern, developed algorithm for part of search engine, tested by mashing Big Data), and in various engineering, consulting, and analyst roles in New Zealand.
+I obtained my undergraduate degree (B.E.
+(Hons)) in engineering from the University of Auckland.

 I am one of the founders of the JuliaOpt organization, a collection of optimization-related packages for Julia.
 I am a co-creator of JuMP, a modeling language for optimization problems.
 I've also been involved in creating and maintaining several of the solver wrappers.
 I have spoken about JuliaOpt at JuliaCon 2014, at UC Berkeley, and in the talks and papers about JuMP mentioned above.